 Sector Plan Report

-The Sector Plan (PDF,160KB) shows all Trailblazer Apprenticeship activity across Construction and the Built Environment.
+The Sector Plan (PDF, 506KB) shows all Trailblazer Apprenticeship activity across Construction and the Built Environment.

 The first section shows a summary of the report plus a table of apprenticeships that are ready for delivery and their allocated funding bands.

-The second section highlights the current Construction Related Apprenticeships in Development.
+The main part of the report highlights the current Construction Related Apprenticeships in Development.

-The third section gives an indication of occupations which are in the early stages of preparing for Apprenticeship development activity.
+The final section gives an indication of occupations which are in the early stages of preparing for Apprenticeship development activity.